 - Abduction

 - Armed Intruders / Active Shooters

 - Bomb Threats

 - Cyber Security

 - Early or Alternate Emergency Dismissal

 - Explosions

 - Fires

 - Hazardous Material Incident

 - Homeland Security Threats

 - Hostage Situations

-19 155.17(c)(1)(xv) the identification of appropriate responses to emergencies, including protocols for responding to bomb threats, hostage-takings, intrusions and kidnappings;

 - Infectious Diseases

+&lt;sup>41 155.17(c)(1)(xv) the identification of appropriate responses to emergencies, including protocols for responding to bomb threats, hostage-takings, intrusions and kidnappings;

 - Severe Weather

 - Student-Made Threats

 - Suicidal Students

 - Suspicious Package Protocol

 - Suspicious Persons

-Responses to Implied or Direct Threats of Violence20
+Responses to Implied or Direct Threats of Violence

 - 1. Students are required to inform school staff about any direct or indirect threat of violence or actual act of violence to themselves, others or school property. - 2.
-Staff members are required to immediately inform the Principal or thier designee of any direct or implied threat of violence or actual act of violence by students, teachers, or other school personnel including bus drivers and monitors as well as visitors to the school, including threats by students against themselves, which shall include suicide.
+Staff members are required to immediately inform the Principal or their designee of any direct or implied threat of violence or actual act of violence by students, teachers, or other school personnel including bus drivers and monitors as well as visitors to the school, including threats by students against themselves, which shall include suicide.
 The Principal or their designee decides whether to utilize the building's trained clinician(s) in an effort to de-escalate or defuse the situation. - 3.
 The district disseminates educational material, including but not limited to emails and formal brochures, encouraging parents and visitors to tell school staff about any direct or implied threat of violence or actual acts of violence by students, teachers, other school personnel and visitors to the school, including threats by students against themselves. - 4.
 After considering the specificity/generality of the threat or severity of the violent act, the Principal or their designee will determine whether to immediately contact the Chief Operating Officer or the Assistant Superintendent to advise them of the threat, obtain assistance to determine the severity of the threat or report the violent act.
 The Principal will have the discretion to report minor incidents to the Chief Operating Officer verbally and/or in memorandum form after the situation has been resolved. - 5.
 Each building has the availability of a Threat Assessment Team.
 This is a multi-disciplinary team that uses a nationally recognized evidence-based model to evaluate threats and implement the necessary mitigation steps to help prevent a threat from escalation to an act of violence. - 6.
 The building administrator will investigate reported threats of violence and will make the determination of disciplinary measures consistent with the District's Code of Conduct.
-Chronic offenders may require a behavior plan or contract, close monitoring, and/or police involvement.